wannalina/project-course/README.md

 ### Prompt engineering process
 The prompt engineering process of this project builds upon that of the previous project.
 For more information, please visit the [PatchHunter README file](https://github.com/wannalina/network-project).
-However, this project ultimately settled on a one-prompt strategy due to the change in LLM model from Claude Sonnet 4 to GPT-4o-mini as it is able to handle !!.
+However, this project ultimately settled on a one-prompt strategy due to the change in LLM model from Claude Sonnet 4 to GPT-4o-mini as it is able to handle larger prompts (intent + topology.json + live controller state) in a single pass while still returning valid JSON.